code-with-me-an/CHATBOT-CHETAN/README.md

 </p>

 ## 🎭 About the Project
 **Chatbot Chetan** is *not your average AI assistant*.
 It’s a sarcastic, humorous, and slightly savage chatbot that roasts your messages with iconic **Malayalam movie dialogues**.
-Think of it as your friendly frenemy — always ready with a witty comeback.
+Always ready to roast, but make it fun.

-On top of that, it features an **AI-powered roast mode** using Google API, along with a **Text-to-Audio framework** so it can deliver those burns out loud for maximum effect.
+On top of that, it features an **AI-powered roast mode** using Google API, along with a **Text-to-Audio framework** so it can make every roast hit harder.

 ### ✨ Core Features
 - 💬 **Malayalam Movie Dialogue Roasts** – Responds to your messages with legendary Mollywood comebacks.